-Apple Music App Rolling Out on LG TVs
+Apple Music App Rolling Out on LG TVs [Updated]

 Apple Music can be found in the new app section.
 The electronics maker tweeted out the news too:

 This move follows LG announcing that it was offering three months of Apple TV+ to new subscribers in countries where the service is available.
 That offer began on November 15.

-Note: [Updated: 17 November following clarification on compatibility and free offer.[
+There is now equivalent free trial offer for Apple Music.